Looking for places to visit in Mongolia? Look no farther!

 During WWII and the Cold War, Mongolia was part of the Soviet Bloc.
 At the base of the memorial is one of the tanks that Mongolia sent with the Russians to Berlin.

-Commemorating fallen soldiers of the war is a massive statue of a soldier holding a flag.
-One of the great things to do in Mongolia is to go see it!
+There is a massive statue of a solider holding a flag to commemorate fallen soldiers of the war.
+It’s one of the coolest places to visit in Mongolia.
 To get there, and take in the aerial view of the city it provides, you need to climb the 300 steps to the summit.
 Thankfully, at the halfway point there are a handful of tiny snack stands, should you need a refreshment.

 At the top you’ll find a large, circular mural depicting images of friendship between Soviet Russia and the Mongols.
 There is also a magnificent view of the city from all sides, and a fire pit in the center, though it seems to more recently be used as a trash can.

-This museum is home to four of the remaining residences of the eighth Jebtsundamba Khutughtu (spiritual head of the Tibetan Buddhism residing in Mongolia), who was later proclaimed Bogd Khan, or emperor of Mongolia.
+This Mongolian attraction is a museum and home to four of the remaining residences of the eighth Jebtsundamba Khutughtu (spiritual head of the Tibetan Buddhism residing in Mongolia), who was later proclaimed Bogd Khan, or emperor of Mongolia.
 Try to find out ahead of time about tours in English, but there are placards about each exhibit in English in case you miss a tour.
 No photos are allowed without paying about $10 on top of the normal ticket price.

 Gerelt Gudamj, or the Selfie Street (as coined by me)